-At the completion of the VCE students will receive a study score for each subject.
+At the completion of the VCE students will receive a study score for successfully completedUnit 3 and 4 sequence.
 Study scores are calculated using the results from school-assessed coursework, school-assessed tasks and examination scores for each unit of study.
 The combined study scores from all subjects completed is used by VTAC to calculate the student's Australian Tertiary Admissions Rank (ATAR).
 The ATAR is primarily used for entrance into university.